Alfresco/alfresco-js-api/src/api-new/gs-classification-rest-api/docs/ClassificationreasonsApi.md

 Delete a classification reason

 Deletes the classification reason  **classificationReasonId**.
-You can&#39;t delete a classification reason that is being used to classify content.
+You can't delete a classification reason that is being used to classify content.
 There must be at least one classification reason.

 ### Example
 ```javascript